mdavids/rfc/content/draft-davids-forsalereg-19.md

 [@RFC4592] and is non-conformant.
 Hence, it is not possible to put all domains under a TLD for sale with just one "\_for-sale" TXT record.

-The example below, however, shows a common use case where a "\_for-sale" leaf node exists alongside a
+The example below, however, shows a common use case where a "\_for-sale" leaf node name exists alongside a wildcard:
-wildcard:

 ~~~
 *         IN A    198.51.100.80